-The sub-menu "LOCKOUT HISTORY" will display the last ten (10) lockouts, along with the burner cycle and burner hour when the lockout occurred.
-When the MODE key is pressed, the screen will display the most recent lockout condition and the number of that lockout (e.g. LO #10 represents the 10th lockout of that control).
-The NEXT key will display the Burner Hour, followed by the Burner Cycle when the lockout occurred.
-The NEXT key will advance to the next lockout, and repeat the sequence listed above.
-The BACK key can be used to scroll back up through the sub-menu items.
-The MODE key will exit the sub-menu.
+The sub-menu "LOCKOUT HISTORY" displays the last ten (10) lockouts, along with the burner cycle and burner hour when the lockout occurred.
+When the MODE key is pressed, the screen displays the most recent lockout condition and the number of that lockout (e.g., LO #10 represents the 10th lockout of that control).
+The NEXT key displays the Burner Hour, followed by the Burner Cycle when the lockout occurred.
+The NEXT key advances to the next lockout, and repeats the sequence listed above.
+The BACK key is used to scroll back up through the sub-menu items.
+The MODE key exits the sub-menu.